nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     $ pip install "eventsourcing>=9.4.0,<9.5.0"

-You can use the same expression in ``requirements.txt`` files, in a ``setup.py`` files, and in a ``pyproject.toml`` files.
+You can use the same expression in ``requirements.txt`` files, in ``setup.py`` files, and in ``pyproject.toml`` files.

 For example, if you are specifying the dependencies of your project in a ``pyproject.toml`` file, you can specify the dependency on this library in the following way.

 ::